Confederate Ireland: The first "Ormonde Peace"

 The Supreme Council put great hope in a secret treaty they had concluded with Edward Somerset, 2nd Marquess of Worcester, under his new title of Earl of Glamorgan, on the King's behalf, which promised further concessions to Irish Catholics in the future.
 Being a very wealthy English Catholic royalist, Glamorgan was sent to Ireland in late June 1645 with secret orders from Charles to agree to the Confederates' demands in return for an Irish Catholic army that would fight for the King in England.
 The plan would be anathema to most English Protestants at the time.
-A copy of Glamorgan's secret orders was publicised by the Long Parliament, and to preserve his support in Protestant England the King had to deny his link and even proclaimed Glamorgan as a traitor.
+A copy of Glamorgan's secret orders was publicised by the Long Parliament in the pamphlet The King's Cabinet Opened, and to preserve his support in Protestant England the King had to deny his link and even proclaimed Glamorgan as a traitor.
 To deter the use of Confederate Irish soldiers in England the Long Parliament passed the Ordinance of no quarter to the Irish in October 1644.

 The nuncio considered himself the virtual head of the Confederate Catholic party in Ireland.
 In 1646 the Supreme Council of the Confederates had come to an agreement with Ormonde, signed on 28 March 1646.
 Under its terms Catholics would be allowed to serve in public office and to found schools; there were also verbal promises of future concessions on religious toleration.
 There was an amnesty for acts committed in the Rebellion of 1641 and a guarantee against further seizure of Irish Catholic rebels' land by acts of attainder.